wcidfwc/public_html/README.md

 It is "in development" and you are invited to contribute :-)

-By contribiuting your release your codes in the public domain.
+By contributing you release your codes in the public domain.